linnykoleh/Spring/Notes.md

 - **NOT_SUPPORTED**: no transaction is used to execute the method annotated with `@Transactional(propagation = Propagation.NOT_SUPPORTED)`.
 If a transaction exists, it will be suspended.
 - **SUPPORTS**: an existing transaction will be used to execute the method annotated with `@Transactional(propagation = Propagation.SUPPORTS)`.
 If no transaction exists, the method will be executed anyway, without a transactional context.

+#### Transaction Propagation

+ - Happens when code from one transaction calls another transaction
+ - Transaction propagation says whether everything should be run in single transaction or nested transactions should be used
+ - There are 7 levels of propagation
+ - 2 Basic ones - REQUIRED and REQUIRES_NEW

 ### org.springframework.transaction.annotation.Isolation

 - **DEFAULT**: the default isolation level of the DBMS.